MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Format-Hex.md

 ### -InputObject

+Specifies the objects to be formatted.
+Enter a variable that contains the objects or type a command or expression that gets the objects.

-Used for pipeline input.
-Pipeline input supports only certain scalar types and `[system.io.fileinfo]` instances for piping from `Get-ChildItem`.
+Only certain scalar types and `[system.io.fileinfo]` are supported.

 The supported scalar types are: